xoniaapp/webapp/README.md

 Welcome to `xoniaapp/webapp`, the frontend for Xonia - a real-time chat application.
 This repository contains the code for the web-based client for Xonia, built using modern web technologies such as React, TypeScript, Vite, and Zustand.

-With `xoniaapp/webapp`, you can access the full range of features offered by Xonia from your web browser, including channels, direct messages, and more.
-Whether you're using Xonia to chat with friends or to build a community around a shared interest, xoniaapp/webapp provides a fast, reliable, and user-friendly interface for staying connected.
-Join the conversation with xoniaapp/webapp today!

 ## Building it

 To build xoniaapp/webapp, you will need to have the following tools and dependencies installed on your system: